The 12 Hallmarks of Aging in Dogs, Explained

 Owners can help triage by separating “won’t” from “can’t.”
 If the dog is eager at the door but slows quickly, that leans away from behavior.
 If there is coughing, fainting, a swollen belly, or a sudden step-change in endurance, that leans toward urgent cardiopulmonary evaluation.
 When the pattern is gradual and tied to age or breed size, it becomes reasonable to discuss cellular energy support alongside the medical workup.

-NAD and NADH are a paired currency used to move electrons during energy production; their balance helps determine whether cells can meet demand without becoming strained.
-NADP and NADPH are a closely related pair used more for maintenance work—building molecules and keeping antioxidant systems supplied.
-In practical terms, NAD/NADH is often felt as endurance and recovery after exertion, while NADPH availability influences how well tissues handle oxidative stress during normal aging.
+NAD and NADH are a paired currency that moves electrons during energy production; their balance decides whether cells can meet demand without straining.
+NADP and NADPH are a related pair used more for maintenance — building molecules and keeping antioxidant systems supplied.
+In practice, NAD/NADH shows up as endurance and post-exertion recovery, while NADPH availability shapes how well tissues handle oxidative stress as a dog ages.

-This is why two dogs can look similar on a walk but age differently.
-One may keep moving yet recover with a more choppy pattern the next day, suggesting maintenance capacity is lagging.
-Another may slow immediately, suggesting energy-direction redox balance is limiting output.
-Owners do not need to measure these coenzymes at home; they need to recognize which “story” the dog’s behavior is telling.
+This is why two dogs can look alike on a walk but age differently.
+One keeps moving yet recovers in a choppier pattern the next day, hinting that maintenance capacity is lagging.
+Another slows immediately, hinting that energy-direction balance is limiting output.
+Owners do not measure these at home — they read which story the dog's behavior is telling.

 Large breeds compress a lifetime of mechanical and metabolic work into fewer years.
 Muscles, heart, and connective tissues cycle through more stress per year, and that raises the ongoing need for cellular repair and antioxidant defense.
 When the NAD-family pool declines with age, the same daily demands can push a dog past its comfortable threshold sooner, making stamina loss feel “early” even when the calendar age seems modest.